adamreiser/vagrant-borg/README.md

 ## Requirements

 - VirtualBox
+- Vagrant

 ## Usage
 ```bash
 vagrant up; vagrant ssh
 angband-v3.4.1/src/angband
 ```
 - Create a character, enter the borg prompt by typing a caret (^), then z.
-Then enter a borg command.
+Then enter a borg command (z to start the borg).

 ## Notes

-The profile directory is synced to the virtual machine's ~/.angband directory.
-It will be populated with angband/borg.txt when the environment is provisioned, if it doesn't exist.
+The profile directory is synced to the virtual machine's /home/vagrant/.angband directory.
+It contains the active game data, and must also contain Angband/borg.txt, which is added during provisioning.

 ## Patches